Biden’s women-focused economic agenda is getting destroyed by Joe Manchin

-Rep. Mikie Sherrill (D-N.J.) represents the northern New Jersey suburbs on the outskirts of New York City, one of the wealthiest congressional districts in the country.
+Rep. Mikie Sherrill represents the northern New Jersey suburbs on the outskirts of New York City, one of the wealthiest congressional districts in the country.
 She is a member of the Blue Dog Coalition, a business-friendly caucus that errs on the side of lower taxes and fewer government handouts.
 She was first elected to Congress in 2018 with a class of moderate lawmakers who had flipped GOP-held seats—and for whom Democratic leaders made special efforts to protect from the “socialist” label that progressive priorities, such as Medicare for All, might impose upon them in their first reelection campaigns.

-But when the House Education and Labor Committee met last month to work on a $3.5 trillion social spending and climate bill, it was Sherrill who took the lead on advancing a progressive priority: A federally-backed universal child-care program.
-Her amendment would remove an income eligibility cap that existed on the $450 billion program, allowing every family in America to put no more than seven percent of their income towards child-care costs.
-“The initial proposal for addressing child care was simply not enough,” Sherrill explains.
+But when the House Education and Labor Committee met last month to work on a $3.5 trillion social spending and climate bill, it was Sherrill who took the lead on advancing a progressive priority: A federally backed universal child care program.
+Her amendment would remove an income eligibility cap that existed on the $450 billion program, allowing every family in America to put no more than 7 percent of their income toward child care costs.
+“The initial proposal for addressing child care was simply not enough,” Sherrill says.
 “I’ve talked about it in blue areas of my district, I’ve talked about it in red areas, and I’ve yet to mention this without seeing—especially moms’—faces lighting up.”

 Progressive lawmakers have long promoted universality to inoculate their efforts against being considered “welfare,” a label that dooms entitlement programs.
 “There’s a reason Medicare and Social Security have not been able to get taken away,” says Rep. Mondaire Jones (D-N.Y.), a progressive lawmaker who helped orchestrate the amendment.
 But for moderate lawmakers who represent affluent districts, there is much to be gained from a universal program that benefits their wealthy constituents.
 The average cost of child care in New Jersey is nearly $13,000 per year—only about $650 less than the average cost of in-state tuition at one of the state’s public colleges, and still a heavy lift for the upper-middle class.
 To team up with Sherrill to press for universality was a “no brainer,” as Jones puts it.

-It is not a “no brainer” for Sherrill’s moderate colleague in the upper chamber of Congress: Sen. Joe Manchin (D-W.V.), whose vote his party needs to pass its sweeping economic agenda and who, so far, has been loath to give it.
+It is not a “no brainer” for Sherrill’s moderate colleague in the upper chamber of Congress: Sen. Joe Manchin (D-W.Va.), whose vote his party needs to pass its sweeping economic agenda and who, so far, has been loath to give it.
 Manchin called for just $1.5 trillion in spending in a July memo co-signed with Senate majority leader Chuck Schumer (D-N.Y.).
-He also demanded family-focused programs have “means testing guardrails”—Washington parlance for shaving down costs by directing benefits only to the poorest population.
-Manchin is now demanding his Democratic colleagues pick just one of the family-focused policies in the $3.5 trillion bill and ditch the rest, Axios reported Wednesday.
-If he gets his way, Democrats will have to choose among salvaging child care, a federal paid family medical leave program, or extending an expanded child tax credit that passed as part of the COVID-19 relief package earlier this year.
+He also demanded family-focused programs have “means testing guardrails”—Washington parlance for shaving down costs by directing benefits only to the “working poor,” in Manchin’s words.
+The West Virginia Democrat is now demanding his colleagues pick just one of the family-focused policies in the $3.5 trillion bill and ditch the rest, Axios reported Wednesday.
+If he gets his way, Democrats will have to choose between salvaging child care, a federal paid family medical leave program, or extending an expanded child tax credit that passed as part of the COVID-19 relief package earlier this year.

 The $3.5 trillion measure is one in a pair of bills that houses the bulk of President Joe Biden’s domestic agenda.
 The other, a $1.2 trillion bipartisan infrastructure bill, disproportionately invests in jobs that men traditionally hold.
 So if one is looking for a single common denominator among all the vulnerable “family-focused” programs, it is that they would all benefit women—and women would suffer the most from them being curtailed.
 Women are the caregivers for both ends of the generational divide, who often don’t have the choice between child care and attending to a sick or aging parent.
 “Women keep getting told to wait our turn, but we’ve been holding up this economy with unpaid caregiving well before this pandemic,” says Melissa Boteach, a vice president at the National Women’s Law Center.
 Manchin has a different perspective on the choices.
 “I cannot accept our economy or basically our society moving toward an entitlement mentality,” Manchin told reporters last week.

-Note: This story has been updated to reflect the September 2021 jobs report.